 Multiple studies have linked the act of giving with happiness, so give freely!
 Whether this is through monetary donations, volunteer work, or the simple act of checking up on a family member, try to incorporate this habit into your daily life.
 You might find that once the pressure has been taken off of yourself, it becomes much easier to be happy.

 Although this is by no means an exhaustive list, these are definitely really big pieces to the puzzle of keeping your sanity when dating with depression.
-Have you already come up with your own tactics or techniques to keep a level head during the dating process?
+But if you have any other questions on the topic, feel free to make use of my dating strategy sessions for some personalized advice!
+Or have you already come up with your own tactics or techniques to keep a level head during the dating process?
 Feel free to share in the comments below.
 You just might help someone who needs it.
 And that can be your #7 for the day. 😉

 Until next time,